springboardmentor545-lgtm/TeamB-IVR-Modernization/README.md

 It supports both voice 🎙️ and keypad inputs ⌨️, enabling faster, more intelligent, and user-friendly interactions.

-### 📌 Purpose of the Project
+###  Purpose of the Project

 The purpose of this project is to modernize an IVR (Interactive Voice Response) system so that it becomes faster, smarter, and easier for users to interact with.
 A modern IVR helps businesses improve customer experience, reduce wait times, and handle requests more efficiently without needing human support every time.

-### 📞 What is IVR?
+###  What is IVR?

 IVR (Interactive Voice Response) is an automated phone system that allows users to interact with a computer using voice or keypad inputs.
 Example: When you call a bank and hear “Press 1 for Balance, Press 2 for Transactions” — that is an IVR system.
 It connects the user with the backend systems through voice menus, without requiring a live agent for every request.

-### ☎️ Why Modernization is Needed?
+###  Why Modernization is Needed?

 Traditional IVR systems are often slow, outdated, and frustrating for users.
 They have long menus, making users press many keys before reaching what they need.
 They are not smart — they can’t easily handle errors, voice inputs, or connect smoothly with new digital services.
 They increase customer dissatisfaction and support costs.

-### 🔄 Modernization makes IVR better by:
+###  Modernization makes IVR better by:

-✅Adding smarter workflows and shorter menus
+- Adding smarter workflows and shorter menus

-✅ Supporting voice recognition along with keypad inputs
+-  Supporting voice recognition along with keypad inputs

-✅ Connecting with modern backend systems (APIs, databases, cloud)
+-  Connecting with modern backend systems (APIs, databases, cloud)

-✅ Giving faster, clearer, and more accurate responses to users
+- Giving faster, clearer, and more accurate responses to users

-## 🏗️ System Architecture
+##  System Architecture

-### IVR (Interactive Voice Response) ☎️: Handles incoming calls, plays prompts, and collects user input.
+### IVR (Interactive Voice Response) : Handles incoming calls, plays prompts, and collects user input.

-### Middleware 🔄: Connects IVR with backend services.
+### Middleware : Connects IVR with backend services.
 It processes requests and communicates with APIs.

-### Backend 🖥️: Stores account or business data and responds to middleware requests.
+### Backend : Stores account or business data and responds to middleware requests.

-### ACS (Azure Communication Services) ☁️: Provides modern communication channels like voice, SMS, and chat.
+### ACS (Azure Communication Services) : Provides modern communication channels like voice, SMS, and chat.

-### BAP (Bot Application Platform) 🤖: Adds conversational AI to understand natural language and automate workflows.
+### BAP (Bot Application Platform) : Adds conversational AI to understand natural language and automate workflows.

-## 📊 Sequence Diagram
+##  Sequence Diagram

 ```mermaid
 sequenceDiagram